LIU-CT/MSNet-4mC/README.md

   * Run *training_scratch_and_finetuning.py* to train the species-specific models from scratch or fine-tuning the hyperparameters to retrain the species-specific models based the base model with the different settings of load_pretrain and load_path.
 * Train the customized data
   * Firstly, use *class_weight.py* to calculate class weights for different species.
-  * Then, use *training_basemodel.py* to train a base model on the merged training dataset.
+  * Secondly, use *training_basemodel.py* to train a base model on the merged training dataset.
   * Finally, use *training_scratch_and_finetuning.py* to retrain the species-specific model on each species training dataset.